databricks/containers/ubuntu/blackice/README.md

 **Setup with Databricks Provider**

 The easiest way to use FuzzyAI with a model hosted on databricks is using the rest interface.
 To this end, it is required to create a config file in the source directory that shows a raw HTTP request.
-If we save the following content in a file called rest-config
+If we save the following content in a file called rest-config in the source directory of fuzzyai

 ```
 POST /serving-endpoints/<model_name>/invocations  HTTP/1.1
-Host: <databricks_address>.cloud.databricks.com
 Content-Type: application/json
 Authorization: Bearer $DATABRICKS_API_KEY